HomerReid/meep_adjoint/docs/Tutorial/index.rst

-.. include ../Preamble.rst
+.. include:: /Preamble.rst

 ********************************************************************************
-:py:mod:`meep_adjoint` tutorial
+Tutorial walkthrough
 ********************************************************************************

 Having outlined on the :ref:`previous page <TheOverview>` some of the